-- Total users of the level crossing of 8,412 (source: average of Network Rail estimates for August 2017 of 9,541 and February 2018 of 7,283). - 54% of users of the level crossing walk from home (4,542), 13% travel by bus (1,094) and 33% drive (2,776) (source: Grays Station Travel Plan 2014). - Individual journeys made by users of the crossing are on average 1.18km in length for all users who currently walk.
-We apply this assumption due to a lack of available alternative estimates, but note that average length of journey among those who shift to car use is likely to be longer than the average across all those who walk applying a higher estimate would increase the estimated benefits of the project. - Current users of the crossing who drive or use a taxi from home would continue to drive.
+- Current users of the crossing who drive or use a taxi from home would continue to drive.
 In the absence of the level crossing, we assume that they all would drive the additional average distance of 0.45km per journey, to access their destination. - Current bus users will continue to use the bus.
 Due to a lack of more detailed transport modelling we do not account for any additional distance that users may walk, or any mode shift from bus use to other modes.
-It is uncertain whether this would over, or underestimate the benefits.
+It is uncertain whether this would over, or under-estimate the benefits.
 This would depend on whether the closure in the crossing resulted in bus users walking further or shifting to car use. - Due to a lack of evidence, we do not account for the reduction in active mode benefits for those who currently drive and then use the crossing to access their destination, but who may drive the full distance if the crossing were closed.
 The inclusion of this impact would increase the benefits attributable to the project.